The Four Keys to a Better NBA Fan Experience: Lessons from Fiserv Forum

-The iconic roof of Milwaukee’s Fiserv Forum will send chills down fans’ spines as they arrive from miles away.
-Officially opened to the public in late August, the new arena will wow fans as they walk through its doors and experience an NBA facility like never before.
-Although the new arena is actually shorter than the Bradley Center, it feels much larger at the threshold—but don’t let the arena’s exterior volume deceive you.
-Every seat in the arena will place fans right on top of the action.
+The iconic roof of Milwaukee’s Fiserv Forum sends chills down fans’ spines as they arrive from miles away.
+Officially opened to the public in late August 2018, the new arena wows fans as they walk through its doors and experience an NBA facility like never before.
+Although the arena is actually shorter than the Bradley Center, it feels much larger at the threshold — but don’t let the arena’s exterior volume deceive you.
+Every seat in the arena places fans right on top of the action.
 The interior intimacy is due in part to the slightly reduced seating capacity, which gives fans the up-close and personal experience they deserve.

 Designed for the Community

 While the arena’s significant size may lead onlookers to believe Fiserv Forum’s interior is vast and impersonal, this could not be further from reality.
 In fact, the intimate design has helped the Milwaukee Bucks settle in and feel comfortable calling it “home.”
 Through its focus on sightlines, comfortability and social gathering spaces, the arena represents the future of venue design.
 Future-thinking arenas focus more on comfort than seat count in the pursuit of consistent attendance.